Rainist/env-injection-demo/README.md

 # env-injection-demo

+## Goals
+Create a complete cycle (especially within CI) that can create/manage/use env/config/secret securely for teams leveriging VCS such as git.

 ## Why?

-- to prove injecting envs to VMs without compromising security
+- to prove injecting ENVs to VMs without compromising security
-- to document how to do all
+- to document how to do all the stuff to achieve the goal

 ## How it works
-use docker-compose to simulate different hosts doing different things at different point of times
+Use docker-compose to simulate different hosts doing different things at different point of times

 ### Writer
 > it simulates a process of encrypting secrets